 When I came to Calgary, the Calgary Tower intrigued me.
 Yet I was more eager to get the Calgary Public Library card which will give me access to more resources in knowing “The Stampede City.”

 At the corners or by the checkout counter you can spot shelves replete with books, magazines, and children’s books with affordable prices.
-Just as I scour the stacks of DVDs much of my time so did I dig the cheap treasures.
+Just as I scour the stacks of DVDs much of the time, I dig the cheap treasures.

 No more due dates or fine to worry about.
 Neither am I worried nor be turned off by not being the first to flip every page.
 What matters to me is that the used fictions are still in good condition: I get more than what I’ve paid.

-Once I’m done dealing with Frank McCourt’s “Tis” and “Teacher Man,” used books I purchased online still in good condition in Awesome Books, I’ll get back to Meyer and Larsson.
+Once I’m done dealing with Frank McCourt’s Tis and Teacher Man (used books I purchased online on in Awesome Books that are still in good condition), I’ll get back to Meyer and Larsson.

-When you’re done visiting the Calgary Tower or tired of gazing from below visit the Calgary Public Library.
+When you’re done visiting the Calgary Tower or tired of gazing from below, visit the Calgary Public Library.
 Don’t forget to check the shelves of used textbooks and books that you can buy though you’re not a member of the library yet.